KyleM157/jettywatch/index.markdown

 I'd expect fairly punchy waist-stomach high surf depending on where you are.
 Winds are looking light to moderate offshore and low tide is late morning.
 This sets up a nice window on the dropping tide early am and a likely session on the incoming tide if winds stay light enough as they switch out of the South.

 Notes: Watch for updates, this is still pretty far out.
+Wave direction means lots of bars will be closing out.

 #### Sunday